Introduction

 For example:

-The software assists but does not independently make decisions.
+The software helps, but it does not decide on its own.

 What Are AI Agents?

-AI agents represent a new generation of software systems.
+AI agents are a new type of software system.

-Instead of waiting for instructions, AI agents can:
+Instead of waiting for clicks, AI agents can:

 - Understand goals